diegorezm/students-app/README.md

 This sould get the api running.

 # Frontend
-App made with the purpose of studying react-redux,react context api and styled-components.
+App made with the purpose of studying redux,react context api and styled-components.
 To run it:

 ```